Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Serverless/README.md

 2. Mobile text messaging(SMS)
 Messages are sent to registered phone number as SMS text messages.

 3. HTTP/HTTPS
+Subscribers specify a URL as part of the subscription registration.
+Noifications will be delievered through an HTTPS POST to the specified URL.

 4. Amazon SQS
+Users can specify an SQS standard queue as the endpoint.
+Amazon SNS will enqueue a notification message to the specified queue.
+Note that FIFO wueues are not currently supported.

 5. AWS Lambda